TonyFlury/QuoraChallenge/docs/Developer Guide/overview.rst

 Pre requisites
 --------------
+    - You are a known contributor to either `Python Beginners`_ or `Python Programmers`_ spaces on `Quora`_
+    - You have git on your developement machine
-    The pre-requisites are that you have git and have an account on Git Hub.
+    - you have an account on Git Hub.

 Process Overview
 ----------------